cswclui/katacoda-scenarios-1/msdb-003/step03.md

 The essential principle driving the CQRS pattern is that `write` data and `read` data are divided into two data stores and that queries use the `read` data store to retrieve data and commands use the `write` data store to store data.
 This demonstration microservice illustrates the principle.
 But, there is a problem.

-Sending data to the `write` and `read` data sources from the request handler in the web-server satisfies the spirit of CQRS, but it's not a very good way to implement the pattern.
+Sending data to the `write` and `read` data sources from the request handler in the webserver satisfies the spirit of CQRS, but it's not a very good way to implement the pattern.
 Putting logic that segregates write `write`/`read` in the webserver code not only is a violation of the concept of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) but also makes the code hard to refactor.
-We'll address this issue in an upcoming lesson.
+We'll address these issues in an upcoming lesson.

 In this lesson we've just examined the code logic.
 In th next lesson weel take a concrete look at the `mariadb` relational database that as the `write` data and the `MongoDB` document database that has the `read` data.